Michigan's 10th Senate district

 Michigan's 10th Senate district is one of 38 districts in the Michigan Senate.
+The 10th district was created by the 1850 Michigan Constitution, as the 1835 constitution only permitted a maximum of eight senate districts.
 It has been represented by Democrat Paul Wojno since 2023, succeeding Republican Michael D. MacDonald.

 Geography

 District 10 encompasses parts of Macomb and Wayne counties.

 2011 Apportionment Plan

 District 10, as dictated by the 2011 Apportionment Plan, was based in central Macomb County to the north of Detroit, including Sterling Heights, Macomb Township, and most of Clinton Township.

 The district was split between Michigan's 9th and 10th congressional districts, and overlapped with the 24th, 25th, 30th, 31st, and 33rd districts of the Michigan House of Representatives.